 Alexandrite (755 nm wavelength) Laser Hair removal

 Alexandrite lasers are powerful equipment and should only be used by a trained practitioner, therefore they are often used in hair removal salons.
-An Alexandrite Laser is a type of LASER (light amplification by stimulated emission of radiation) that emits high energy light through an alexandrite crystal.
+An Alexandrite Laser is a type of LASER (light amplification by stimulated emission of radiation) that emits high-energy light through an alexandrite crystal.
 As the light passes through the alexandrite crystal, a beam of light 755 nm long is produced.

 This laser is the fastest of all the laser types.
 It is good for treating larger body areas among patients who are of light-to-olive complexion.
-It is one of the most widely used hair removal lasers.
+It is one of the most widely used hairs removal lasers.

 Which Fitzpatrick Skin Type is the Alexandrite laser suitable for?